MUSIC DISCOVERY – that's the theme this year. It's personal.

 Delicious morning with free sandwiches, coffee, even smoothies and the classic Swedish Kanelbulle.
 Find your spot, your people, and a good reason to smile this early.

-10.00 – DISCOVER MI-RAP
+10.00 – DISCOVER MI-RAP (U)

 A Toolbox for Music Ecosystem Resilience